-- 1.10 Whilst the target has been met or exceeded each year, this is becoming more challenging as previous action and support has left a core of less cooperative owners requiring more concentrated action.
-With increasing numbers of empty properties requiring the initial letters and subsequent follow up, the time available to focus on any enforcement is diminished. - 1.11 Empty properties other than those coded as long term empty are no longer being investigated.
-This leads to the possibility of other empty properties (including those that are uninhabitable, where the owner is in care or where the property is empty awaiting probate) remaining empty for longer with consequent deterioration in their condition. - 1.12 Opportunities exist to improve information use (e.g., through better liaison with Councillors and town/parish councils) and processes (eg supporting linkages with Council Tax) but these require further commitment and investment. - 1.13 Enforcement action in the form of Compulsory Purchase has been recently authorised for one property and remains to be taken forward.
+- 1.10 The Action plan associated with the previous Empty Homes Strategy has been reviewed and this review together with a proposed action plan can be seen as ERP B. The main theme from the review is that the volume of empty properties to be investigated and assessed for prioritisation together with the maintenance of data is holding back other activity. - 1.11 Whilst the target has been met or exceeded each year, this is becoming more challenging as previous action and support has left a core of less cooperative owners requiring more concentrated action.
+With increasing numbers of empty properties requiring the initial letters and subsequent follow up, the time available to focus on any enforcement is diminished.

+- 1.12 Empty properties other than those coded as long term empty are no longer being investigated.
+This leads to the possibility of other empty properties (including those that are uninhabitable, where the owner is in care or where the property is empty awaiting probate) remaining empty for longer with consequent deterioration in their condition. - 1.13 Opportunities exist to improve information use (e.g., through better liaison with Councillors and town/parish councils) and processes (eg supporting linkages with Council Tax) but these require further commitment and investment. - 1.14 Whilst the threat of enforcement has often been effective it was recognised that there remain owners who still do not engage with the council and that taking enforcement may be the only way to bring certain properties back into use.
+The addition of the Empty Homes Assistant was intended to allow the existing Empty Homes Officer time to initiate further enforcement action but with the ongoing workload this has still proved difficult.
+To date Enforcement action in the form of Compulsory Purchase has been recently authorised for one property and remains to be taken forward. - 1.15 Further changes to the approach and in particular prioritisation of properties are required to allow a more effective focus on the more long term or problematic empty properties and to allow enforcement to be used as an effective tool to reduce the number of long term or problematic empty homes.